 The conversation that Donald Trump had with Australian Prime Minister Malcolm Turnbull in January 2017 included some alarming contents …

 … that led refugees and their advocates to conclude that the deal was ‘just a game to kill time, to keep the refugees here and make them not protest’.
 This caused extreme stress for people whose futures have been in doubt for far too long.
 However, on 20 September 2017, 25 refugees – most who had been held on Manus Island for more than four years – were told they had been accepted for permanent resettlement in the US.
 A few days later 27 of those held on Nauru were accepted.

 52 people.
-Just over 4% of the 1,250 who languish in Australia’s offshore detention regimes.
+Just over 4% of the 1,250 who languished in Australia’s offshore detention regimes.

 And not forgetting:

-- those who have been already been made to return to their country of origin;
+- those who had been already been made to return to their country of origin;

-- those who have been on boats that have been turned back by the Australian Navy/Border Force (when turning back boats has been shown to be both illegal and has led to an increase in deaths)
+- those who had been on boats that have been turned back by the Australian Navy/Border Force (when turning back boats has been shown to be both illegal and has led to an increase in deaths)

-- those who have been forced to remain in limbo elsewhere because of the cruel threat of a punitive regime in ‘the lucky country’; and
+- those who had been forced to remain in limbo elsewhere because of the cruel threat of a punitive regime in ‘the lucky country’; and

 - those in detention on the mainland of Australia.

-The detainees on Manus Island who were not selected have been magnanimous but it’s clear that those left to languish will experience more emotional trauma as result.
+The detainees on Manus Island who were not selected were magnanimous but it was clear that those left would experience more emotional trauma as result.
 And those who remained also retained their scepticism, particularly in relation to the Australian government.
 Iranian refugee and journalist Behrouz Boochani stated: